-- A. A person is not entitled to classification as an in-state student until he is domiciled in this state for one year, except that a person whose domicile is in this state is entitled to classification as an in-state student if: (1) His parent's domicile is in this state, and (2) His parent is allowed to claim him as an exemption for state and federal tax purposes. - B. Any unemancipated person who remains in this state when such person's parent, who had been domiciled in this state, removes from this state, is entitled to classification as an in-state student until attainment of the degree for which currently enrolled, so long as such person maintains continuous attendance. - C. An unemancipated person who has been in continuous direct care and control of, and has lived with an adult domiciled for one year in a college district other than a parent, shall be classified as an in-state student. - D. A person, who is a dependent, whose parent is a member of the Armed Forces of the United States stationed in this state pursuant to military orders is entitled to classification as an in-state student.
-The student, while in continuous attendance toward the degree for which currently enrolled, does not lose in-state student classification. - E. The date of the parent's establishing a domicile in this state shall be considered the date of determining the domicile of the person upon emancipation.
+- A. Except as otherwise provided in this article no person having a domicile elsewhere than in this state is eligible for classification as an in-state student for tuition purposes. - B. A person is not entitled to classification as an in-state student until he is domiciled for one year, except that a person whose domicile is in this state is entitled to classification as an in-state student if he meets one of the following requirements: - His parent's domicile is in this state and his parent is entitled to claim him as an exemption for state and federal tax purposes. - He is an employee of an employer which transferred him to this state for employment purposes or he is the spouse of such employee. - C. The domicile of an unemancipated person is that of such person's parent.

+- D. Any unemancipated person who remains in this state when such person's parent, who had been domiciled in this state, removes from this state is entitled to classification as an in-state student until attainment of the degree for which currently enrolled, so long as such person maintains continuous attendance. - E. A person who is a member of the armed forces of the United States stationed in this state pursuant to military orders or who is the spouse or a dependent child as defined in Section 43-1001 of the armed forces of the United States stationed in this state pursuant to military orders is entitled to classification as an in-state student.
+The student, while in continuous attendance, toward the degree for which currently enrolled, does not lose in-state student classification. - F. A person who is a member of an Indian tribe recognized by the United States department of the interior whose reservation land lies in this state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student.